• Skip to primary navigation

 What Is Vegan Protein?

 Vegan protein is a vegan source of protein.
 It comes from various plant sources.
-Vegan protein basically excludes animal protein sources such as meat, poultry, fish, eggs, and dairy products.
+Vegan protein excludes animal protein sources such as meat, poultry, fish, eggs, and dairy products.

 Vegan Protein Benefits Vs Animal Protein

-vegan protein is much easier for your body to absorb and digest which makes it an ideal way to get your amino acids.
+• Vegan protein is much easier for your body to absorb and digest, which makes it an ideal way to get your amino acids.
 This increases the life of our digestive system.
-In contrast animal protein completely lacks fiber which is an essential component of a healthy digestive system.
+In contrast, animal protein completely lacks fiber, which is an essential component of a healthy digestive system.

 Sources of Vegan Protein/ Plant-based Protein

-Lentils, peas, pulses, soy, and beans contain high levels of vegan protein which is why they should be included in any vegan diet.
+Lentils, peas, pulses, soy, and beans contain high levels of vegan protein, which is why they should be included in any vegan diet.

 Vegans must eat plenty of plant-based protein as much as required to avoid any major concerns because of protein deficiency.
-As mentioned before vegan protein sources are readily available in many forms.
+As mentioned before, vegan protein sources are readily available in many forms.

 Soybean -

 Soybean is rich in protein.
 It is a legume that has up to 20% sources of vegan protein.
 Soybeans are the ideal sources of plant-based protein for vegans, vegetarians, and even hard-core meat lovers looking for alternative sources of protein.
+There are many soy products to add to your vegan diet, like tofu, tempeh, and dehydrated TVP granules.

 Tofu -

 Tofu contains all essential amino acids, making it a good source of complete plant-based protein.
 The amount varies depending on how much whole soybean was used in processing, but a 4-ounce serving typically has between 9 and 16 grams of protein, with only 2 to 5 grams coming from non-soy sources.
-The protein content of tofu is comparable to meats and other protein-rich foods.

 High Protein Vegan Tofu Recipes - Tofu Broccoli Stir Fry, Crispy Tofu,